jrsmth/jara3/docs/technicalreferences.md

     * How to Run: ``` node start ```
         * If you make a change to the React app, ``` npm run build ; node start ```

+### Release Process
+* Store the latest version of Jira and Miro in https://github.com/JRSmiffy/jara3/tree/main/docs

+### Test-Driven Design
+* TDD is a must when creating methods, especially in Java-land.
+* Don't test private methods, as a rule.
+* It is worth the initial investment to get efficient code and comprehensive tests.

 ### Overcoming Obstacles
 * **spring-data-jpa dependency issue**
     * make sure you the ```spring-boot-starter-data-jpa``` dependency and not the ```spring-data-jpa``` when connecting to a database, using a JPA repository.
         * I kept facing a ```Consider defining a bean named 'entityManagerFactory' in your configuration``` exception with the latter dependency.
         * source: [stack overflow](https://stackoverflow.com/questions/41170661/spring-data-jpa-consider-defining-a-bean-named-entitymanagerfactory-in-your/41178250)

-### Release Process
-* Store the latest version of Jira and Miro in https://github.com/JRSmiffy/jara3/tree/main/docs

 <br>